-In terms of efficiency, the linear programming method takes 1.26 seconds using the optimization toolbox in MATLAB, whereas our method takes only 0.05 seconds to run 4000 Lagrangian iterations to obtain the approximate lottery solution.
-As shown in the last sub-figure of Figure \ref{Fig_mhfoc}, the dual function \(V(\lambda^k, \gamma^k)\) (defined in \eqref{def:dualfunc}) rapidly converges to the minimum \(V(\lambda^*, \gamma^*)\) within the first few hundreds of iterations.
-The subsequent iterations primarily serve to construct lotteries and do not require large learning rates.
-This observation could inspire the careful design of learning rates to improve computational efficiency in practical applications.
+In this textbook example, the Lagrangian iteration method exhibits highly efficient computational performance not only by exploiting the low dimensionality but also the decomposability and partial concavity of the problem.\footnote{As \cite{prescott1998computing} and \cite{su2007computation} point out, the decomposability in $c(q) $ also simplifies the linear programming approach and the number of variables can be taken to be roughly $ |Q| |C| |A|$ (instead of $ |C|^{|Q|} |A|$ in the general problem).
+However, the linear programming approach cannot exploit partial concavity, and the size of the problem still grows dramatically in $ |C|$, $|Q|$, and $|A|$. } In our numerical example, our method takes only 0.05 seconds to run 4000 Lagrangian iterations to obtain the approximate lottery solution, while the linear programming method takes 1.69 seconds\footnote{This CPU time accounts solely for the LP solver runtime, excluding the matrix construction time.} using the optimization toolbox in MATLAB.
+As shown in the last sub-figure of Figure \ref{Fig_mhfoc}, the dual function \(V(\lambda^k, \gamma^k)\) (defined in \eqref{def:dualfunc}) rapidly converges to the minimum \(V(\lambda^*, \gamma^*)\approx 0\) within the first few hundred iterations.
+The subsequent iterations serve primarily to build lotteries and do not require large learning rates.
+A careful design of learning rates can therefore improve computational efficiency in practical applications.

-We also perform $100/\Delta a$ iterations with varying \(\Delta a\) values.
+It is clear that a finer discretization of $C$ would dramatically increase the running time of linear programming, but this does not affect our method since we do not need to discretize $C$.
+Slightly more surprising is the fact that using a larger set of possible actions slows down the linear programming approach dramatically while having only modest effects on the run-time of our algorithm.
+To demonstrate this, we vary \(\Delta a\) and perform $100/\Delta a$ iterations for each specification.
 The computational time for each choice of \(\Delta a\) is presented in Table \ref{Table_lag}.
 In addition, the table provides the sizes of the corresponding linear programming problems, highlighting the direct implications on memory requirements.